trek-view/gopro-map-overlay/README.md

     * Default: ''
 * `mapbox_marker_label`: You can add a label inside the marker.
 It can be a digit (0-9), a letter (a-z) or a Maki icon (without svg extension, i.e: circle).
 [List of available icons](https://labs.mapbox.com/maki-icons/).
     * Default: ''
-* `mapbox_img_w`: defines the width of the image for overlay as a percentage of input video.
+* TODO `mapbox_img_w`: defines the width of the image for overlay as a percentage of input video.
         * `20`% of input video width (for HERO)
         * `10`% of input video width (for equirectangular)
-* `mapbox_img_h`: defines the height of the image for overlay as a percentage of input video.
+* TODO `mapbox_img_h`: defines the height of the image for overlay as a percentage of input video.
         * `20`% of input video width (for HERO)
         * `10`% of input video width (for equirectangular)
 * `mapbox_zoom_level`: the zoom level for the map (recommended between 8-10).
 [See MapBox docs for more](https://docs.mapbox.com/help/glossary/zoom-level/).
 Between 0 and 22.
 In short, the higher the zoom number, the closer to the ground the zoom is.